Decision Sciences

 DS 601 Applied Management Science (Units: 3)

-Prerequisites: DS 110 or MATH 108 or MATH 110; DS 212 or MATH 124; ISYS 263 or passing the waiver exam in basic computer proficiency and information systems.
+Prerequisites: DS 110 or MATH 108 or MATH 110; DS 212 or ECON 311 or MATH 124; ISYS 263 or passing the waiver exam in basic computer proficiency and information systems.

 Decision-making in business emphasizing computer applications.
 Development of spreadsheet modeling skills and the use of professional software.
 (Plus-minus letter grade only)